anoma/whitepaper/whitepaper.md

 Proposed and deployed blockchain protocols since Ethereum's release have brought significant improvements to specific architectural components, for instance: consensus mechanisms (Tendermint[4], Avalanche[5]), Sybil-resistance mechanisms (proof-of-stake, proof-of-storage, etc.), scaling solutions (sharding, rollups, etc.), and cryptographic schemes (zero-knowledge proofs) – but these improvements to constituent primitives do not change the basic architecture of programmable settlement.

 While programmable settlement is sufficient for certain applications, many contemporary applications have further requirements.
 Settlement suffices when the involved parties have already decided what and with whom to settle, but contemporary applications often also require infrastructure for helping potential counterparties discover each other and decide with whom and on what to settle.
-As a workaround, existing applications have usually adopted an architecture that relies on one or many permissioned or centralized components (such as provers, solvers, or sequencers), usually implemented as Web2 services, in their stack.
+As a workaround, existing applications have usually adopted an architecture that relies on one or many permissioned or centralised components (such as provers, solvers, or sequencers), usually implemented as Web2 services, in their stack.

-Examples include decentralized exchanges for fungible assets (0x, CoWSwap, Uniswap), for non-fungible assets (Wyvern, LooksRare, OpenSea), novel voting/funding mechanisms (quadratic voting/funding, Gitcoin), and rollups (Optimism, Arbitrum, Starknet, zkSync) – their architectures involve at least one centralised component that often results in a loss of permissionlessness, fault-tolerance, censorship-resistance, or privacy.
+Examples include decentralised exchanges for fungible assets (0x, CoWSwap, Uniswap), for non-fungible assets (Wyvern, LooksRare, OpenSea), novel voting/funding mechanisms (quadratic voting/funding, Gitcoin), and rollups (Optimism, Arbitrum, Starknet, zkSync) – their architectures involve at least one centralised component that often results in a loss of permissionlessness, fault-tolerance, censorship-resistance, or privacy.

-One emerging approach for applications seeking to avoid centralization points in their architecture is to deploy an application-specific sovereign chain to replace a specific component in the stack.
-Even though this approach can solve the immediate centralization problem, it comes with substantial trade-offs, such as the loss of network effects (application composability and software re-use) or the addition of disproportionate complexity to developers and users, who need to reason about multi-layered security, privacy, and latency domains.
+One emerging approach for applications seeking to avoid centralisation points in their architecture is to deploy an application-specific sovereign chain to replace a specific component in the stack.
+Even though this approach can solve the immediate centralisation problem, it comes with substantial trade-offs, such as the loss of network effects (application composability and software re-use) or the addition of disproportionate complexity to developers and users, who need to reason about multi-layered security, privacy, and latency domains.

 In this paper we present Anoma.
-Anoma is a unified architecture for full-stack decentralized applications – characterised by its intent-centricity, decentralised counterparty discovery and computational outsourcing of NP search problems to solvers which compute valid state transitions.
+Anoma is a unified architecture for full-stack decentralised applications – characterised by its intent-centricity, decentralised counterparty discovery and computational outsourcing of NP search problems to solvers which compute valid state transitions.
 With this architecture, contemporary applications can be built without compromising permissionlessness, fault-tolerance, censorship-resistance, or privacy.

 Anoma's architecture also exposes novel primitives, such as composable privacy, which enables applications to handle transparent, shielded, and private state and operations; and multi-chain atomic settlement, which allows users and applications with different security preferences to obtain atomicity.
 These and other novel primitives pave the way for the development of applications that cannot be built with existing architectures, several of which we enumerate in section 5.